routhusundeep/What-I-Learned/Design/Taxonomy of Langsec Errors.md

 Shotgun parsing is a programming antipattern whereby parsing and input-validating code is mixed with and spread across processing code—throwing a cloud of checks at the input, and hoping, without any systematic justification, that one or another would catch all the “bad” cases.

 - **Non-Minimalist Input-handling Code** Input-handling code should be minimalist in computing power.
-A regular language should be handled by a finite automaton implementa- tion, not by a pushdown one, nor by a more powerful model.
+A regular language should be handled by a finite automaton implementation, not by a pushdown one, nor by a more powerful model.

 - **Input Language More Complex than Deterministic Context-Free** We recommend not letting language complexity go above deterministic context-free (DCF) first and foremost because of the issue of parser equivalence.